 We were welcomed warmly on entering and, watching from afar, I could see waiters chatting and smiling with each other.
 Smiling!
 I had to check I was still home in Vienna.

 We went at 8 am, midweek, in early February and had no trouble getting a table immediately.
 But be warned – queues are likely later in the day and pretty much anytime outside late January and early February.
-Café Central is incredibly popular.
+Café Central serves more than 550,000 guests each year and is incredibly popular.
 But deservedly so, I’d say.

 Back to those little touches that go beyond the usual coffee house experience, like organic butter with breakfast, scoring 10/10 on the spreadability index, the roll pre-sliced, the croissant the size of a cow, jam in a sealed collectible jar you can take with you.
 Oh, and the collection of morning newspapers included that day’s New York Times (international edition).
 I could go on.